BFronz/EmployeeDirectory/README.md

 ## Built With
 * HTML
 * CSS
-* Javascript
+* JavaScript
 * React
-* Express
 * Bootstrap

 ## Special Features
 Employee name search and sort table by any column:
- - Click any header to sort.
+ - Click any header to sort
  - Keystoke in search box starts search